Stockholm’s Best Museums

 The restaurant is a must as it serves beautiful traditional Swedish food and snacks.

-After a long five years of renovations, the Nationalmuseum once again opened its doors in 2018.
+After a long five years of renovations, the National Museum once again opened its doors in 2018.
 This is Sweden’s premier museum of art and design.
-The recently reopened institution has tailored its newfound space to highlight the museum’s enormous collection of classic and modern art work.
-Nationalmuseum also has government authority to preserve cultural heritage and promote art as well as interest and knowledge in art.
+The recently reopened institution has tailored its newfound space to highlight the museum’s enormous collection of classic and modern artwork.